Ely-S/tf-gaussian-blur/README.md

 This is a symetric (NxNx3x1) tensor that is convolved across an image tensor to generate a blur effect.

 `size` determines the dimension of the kernel.
 The larger `size` the more surrounding pixels are included in the filter. `size` must be odd.
+Computation time increases exponentially as `size` increases.

 `sigma` is optional and sets the standard deviation of the gaussian distribution.
 A higher `sigma` gives further pixels higher weight in the output.